1996 Azorean regional election

-The Socialist Party, under the leadership of Carlos César, was the first party with 45% of the votes, in comparison to their direct rivals, the Social Democratic Party who won 41%, although both parties were tied in seats with each party winning 24 MPs.
+The Socialist Party, under the leadership of Carlos César, was the first party with 45 percent of the votes, in comparison to their direct rivals, the Social Democratic Party who won 41 percent, although both parties were tied in seats with each party winning 24 MPs.

-Voter turnout was relatively high with just over 59.17% of the electorate casting their ballot on election day.
+Voter turnout was relatively high with just over 59.17 percent of the electorate casting their ballot on election day.

+Electoral system

+For the 1996 election, the Azores regional parliament elected 52 members through a proportional system in which the 9 islands elect a number of MPs proportional to the number of registered voters.
+MPs are allocated by using the D'Hondt method.

 Political parties

 A total of 6 political parties presented lists of candidates for the regional elections in the Azores, where 191,477 electors could elect 52 deputies to the Legislative Assembly.
 Of these parties, some of the more prominent: